 If you decide to include audio or video elements, minimize the impact on your budget by sticking to just one voice talent and avoiding on-screen text embedded in videos.

-How to streamline the process of elearning translation
+How to streamline the process of multi language elearning translation

 Streamlining the translation process is just as important, or you risk spending time and money on what could be a very long-winded task.
 Here are ways in which you can make the translation process more efficient.